MarketRaker/trading-bot-example-code/README.md

 ### 2. Overbought/Oversold Strategy

 The **Overbought/Oversold Strategy** is based on identifying market conditions where a reversal is likely, either due to the market being overbought (when the price has increased rapidly) or oversold (when the price has decreased rapidly).
-This strategy uses the percentage change over the last 24 hours to identify these conditions and take action accordingly.
+This strategy uses the predicted percentage change of the comming 24 hours to identify these conditions and take action accordingly.

 #### How It Works:

-- **Bull Market + Overbought**: If the market is bullish and the percentage change over the last 24 hours exceeds a certain threshold (e.g., > 5%), it indicates that the market might be overbought.
+- **Bull Market + Overbought**: If the market is bullish and the predicted percentage change to come exceeds a certain threshold (e.g., > 5%), it indicates that the market might be overbought.
 In this case, the bot will **SELL** (Short) to capitalize on a potential price reversal.

-- **Bear Market + Oversold**: If the market is bearish and the percentage change over the last 24 hours is below a certain threshold (e.g., < -5%), it indicates that the market might be oversold.
+- **Bear Market + Oversold**: If the market is bearish and the predicted percentage change to come is below a certain threshold (e.g., < -5%), it indicates that the market might be oversold.
 In this case, the bot will **BUY** (Long) to take advantage of a potential price reversal.

 The bot then places the order (BUY or SELL) and monitors it via WebSocket, tracking the stoploss and exit conditions.